suitst/BeeSolver/README.md

 # BeeSolver
-A script for finding answers to the New York Times' Spelling Bee game
+A script for finding answers to the New York Times's Spelling Bee game